heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 # Start a container and override the command
 docker run <image-name> <command>

+# Check the logs of a container
+docker logs <container-id>

 # Delete all stopped containers
 docker container prune